-Honduras formally declares Hezbollah a terrorist organization
+Honduras declares Hezbollah a terrorist organization

 Both moves were seen as aligning Guatemala’s foreign policy more closely with that of U.S. President Donald Trump.

+Last year, Argentina designated the group, which it blames for two attacks on its soil, as a terrorist organization and froze its assets in the country.

+Other countries that have designate Hezbollah or its military wing as a terrorist organization include Canada, Australia, New Zealand, the European Union and Israel.

-Reporting by Gustavo Palencia; Editing by David Alire Garcia and Bernadette Baum
+Reporting by Gustavo Palencia in Tegucigalpa, additional reporting by Rami Ayyub in Jerusalem; Editing by David Alire Garcia, Bernadette Baum and Timothy Heritage